-At Kansas Wesleyan University, we recognize our responsibility to foster the enrichment of the lives of all KWU constituents and ensure that opportunities (through its practices, policies or procedures) are available to everyone regardless of color, sex, sexual orientation, gender identity, race, age, national origin, religion, veteran status, genetic information or disability.
+At Kansas Wesleyan University, we recognize our responsibility to foster the enrichment of the lives of all KWU constituents and ensure that opportunities (through our practices, policies and procedures) are available to everyone regardless of color, sex, sexual orientation, gender identity, race, age, national origin, religion, veteran status, genetic information or disability.
 Diversity enriches our campus environment and the university is committed to the following diversity vision and goals.